NDE trains agri-business owners on sustainable growth in Ekiti

-He explained that the training would exposed the beneficiaries to the best possible ways to tap into the increasing business opportunities in the agricultural sector and banish poverty in the society.
+He explained that the training would expose the beneficiaries to the best possible ways to tap into the increasing business opportunities in the agricultural sector and banish poverty in society.

 “The training will empower the beneficiaries of our programs to establish, grow and expand agri-enterprises of their choice on a sustainable basis and chain.